robtweed/qewd-transform-json/README.md

 ### Simple Transformations

   *qewd-transform-json* is a simple, yet powerful way of transforming JSON from one format to another.

+  The use case for which it's designed is where you're doing repetitive processing that involves instances of a particular JSON document format being converted into some other JSON format.

-  It takes an input JavaScript object, and transforms it to a new output JavaScript object, using rules defined in a template object.
+  *qewd-transform-json* takes an instance of an input JavaScript object, and transforms it to a new output JavaScript object, using rules defined in a template object.

   For example, the input object might look like this: